 - A pertinent evaluation including a detailed history, physical examination (including otoscopic examination), should be performed on any child with ear pain prior to considering advanced imaging.
-Common causes of ear pain include external and middle ear infections, dental problems, sinus infection, mastoid infection, neck problems, tonsillitis, and pharyngitis. - Advanced imaging is not indicated in the overwhelming majority of pediatric individuals with ear pain. - ➤ CT Temporal Bone without contrast (CPT® 70480) or without and with contrast (CPT® 70482), OR, MRI Brain without and with contrast with attention to internal auditory canals (CPT® 70553), OR MRI Orbits/Face/Neck without and with contrast (CPT® 70543) is indicated for the following: - Persistent ear pain without obvious cause. - Clinical suspicion for complicated or invasive infection such as mastoiditis. - Clinical suspicion of mass lesion causing ear pain. - Significant trauma with concern for hematoma formation. - Preoperative planning.
+Common causes of ear pain include external and middle ear infections, dental problems, sinus infection, neck problems, and referred pain from the oral pharynx, tonsillitis, and pharyngitis. - Advanced imaging is not indicated in the overwhelming majority of pediatric individuals with ear pain.

+Any of the following Persistent ear pain without obvious cause Clinical suspicion for complicated or invasive infection such as mastoiditis Clinical suspicion of mass lesion causing ear pain Significant trauma with concern for hematoma formation ONE of the following: CT Orbits/Temporal Bone without and with contrast (CPT® 70482) OR MRI Brain without and with contrast with attention to internal auditory canals (CPT® 70553) OR MRI Orbits/Face/Neck without and with contrast (CPT® 70543) Persistent ear pain without obvious cause Clinical suspicion for complicated or invasive infection such as mastoiditis Clinical suspicion of mass lesion causing ear pain Significant trauma with concern for hematoma formation CT Orbits/Temporal Bone without contrast (CPT® 70482) OR MRI Brain without and with contrast with attention to internal auditory canals (CPT® 70553) OR MRI Orbits/Face/Neck without and with contrast (CPT® 70543) Preoperative planning